Connexus Credit Union Review

 Customer Service

-There’s also the option to send an email or make an appointment to speak with someone in-branch.
+There’s also the option to send an email or make an appointment to speak with someone in the branch.

 Pros & Cons